Clinical placement information for allied health students

 - COVID-19 and clinical placements

-If you continue to experience technical errors or issues / delays in obtaining your log in details, please contact the help desk on 1800 198 175.
+If you continue to experience technical errors or issues, or do not receive your login details within 3 business days, please contact the help desk on 1800 198 175.

 Mandatory training for students – Step 2: Queensland Health allied health requirements